highbee2810/AWS-app-deoloyment/README.md

 # Project Title: Hosting a static website on EC2 instance

-## this project illustrate step by step process on how to deploy applications on aws EC2 instances
+## This project illustrate step by step process on how to deploy applications on aws EC2 instances

 ## .
 Launch an EC2 Instance:
 ## 1.1.
 Create an EC2 Instance: